top of page

 All the extra frames did end up making a very noticeable difference in the end.
 After, of course, the steep learning curve trying to combine all the data in Siril!

 Overall, I had an excellent time under the stars and learned a lot trying these new techniques.
-I am looking forward to trying these on some new compositions.
+I am looking forward to trying these on some new compositions with this lens.

 Time to hit the road next and find some darker skies!